Tyanna of the Tower

 Mistress of whisperers

-The Dowager Queen died in 44 AC.
-In the confusion after her death, Aenys I Targaryen's widow, Queen Alyssa Velaryon, slipped away from Dragonstone with her children, as well as with the sword Dark Sister.
-Alyssa and Aenys's second son, Prince Viserys, had been kept at the Red Keep as the king's squire, however, and he suffered for her flight.
-He died after nine days of questioning at the hands of Tyanna of the Tower.
+The Dowager Queen also died in 44 AC.
+In the confusion after Visenya's death, Aenys I Targaryen's widow, Queen Alyssa Velaryon, slipped away from Dragonstone with her children, as well as with the sword Dark Sister.
+Alyssa and Aenys's second son, Prince Viserys, had been kept at the Red Keep as Maegor's squire, however, and he suffered for her flight.
+Viserys died after nine days of questioning at the hands of Tyanna of the Tower.

 When Queen Alys gave birth to a monstrosity in 44 AC, Queen Tyanna convinced Maegor that it was due to Alys having secret affairs.
 Maegor disbelieved Tyanna and called her a barren, jealous witch, whereupon Tyanna provided the king with a list of twenty men she claimed had slept with Alys.
 This led to the extinction of House Harroway, and the torture and execution of dozens of alleged lovers.
 Tyanna tortured Alys herself for near a fortnight until the queen died.